 - Reattach the front and rear brake lines.
 Ensuring you do not cross thread the connectors, tighten the connectors and ensure there are no leaks.

 - Add brake fluid and bleed brakes.
 Ensure there is no air in the brake lines by bleeding the brakes.
-You may need a second person to press the brake pedals as you bleed the brakes or you can use a brake bleeder tool.
+You may need a second person to press the brake pedals as you bleed the brakes or you can use a brake bleeder kit.

 The 7 steps to change your master cylinder above can be done in less than a hour.
 Be sure to take precaution and use the right tools for a stress free repair.